so-much-meta/lczero_tools/README.md

 0.4715215042233467
 ```

+## TODO
+1. Implement testing to verify position evaluations match lczero and lc0 engines.
+(Manual testing makes me only fairly confident this code is currently correct.)
+2. Add training data parser module.
+Use cases are:
+   * Training data to PGN
+   * Loss calculation - allow comparison between networks on same data
+3. OpenCL support!
+This should be possible with https://github.com/plaidml/plaidml
+4. Investigate optimizations (CUDA, multiprocessing, etc).
+Goal is to eventually have a fast enough python-based implementation to do MCTS and get decent nodes/second comparable to Leela's engine.

 Note: In order to make this work with tensorflow CPU-only mode using leela-chess tfprocess, changes had to be made for dimension ordering of the input (most likely this change slows things down a lot)...
 ```
 diff --git a/training/tf/tfprocess.py b/training/tf/tfprocess.py